 What are Push Notifications and How do they work

-By Samarpit Nasa | Last Updated on March 18th, 2025 10:06 am
+By Abhinav Girdhar | Last Updated on November 8th, 2025 10:32 am

-What are Push Notifications?
+What Are Push Notifications?

-How Push Notifications Appear on Your Device?
+How Do Push Notifications Appear on Devices?

+Push notifications appear as concise alerts with visual and interactive elements.
 Push notifications are brief yet attention-grabbing alerts that provide timely information to users.
 Here is what they typically contain:

 • Bold Title: A prominent title highlights the core message, making the alert stand out and easy to identify at a glance.